-According to the U.S. Bureau of Labor Statistics (BLS), it is projected that employment of paralegals will grow by 18 percent between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), it is projected that employment of paralegals will grow by 15% between 2016 and 2026.
 This growth is attributed to things like law firms cutting costs by using more paralegals to reduce overhead, and corporations hiring paralegals as part of an in-house legal system to avoid the high cost of having law firms on retainer.

 Competition for jobs is expected to remain strong, but paralegals who are formally trained, have experience, and who are specialized will have the best job prospects.
 Aundrea mentioned that freelance paralegals face a different set of challenges in the fact that, even though they have the freedom to be their own bosses, they don’t spend as much time doing actual “paralegal work”—this is because they have to balance their roles as paralegals with being entrepreneurs.

 The BLS also reports that the average annual salary of paralegals was $50,410 in 2016, while the lowest 10% earned less than $31,130, and the top 10% earned in excess of $81,180.
 Actual salaries vary, depending on geographic location, degree level, professional experience, and the size of your employer.

 Most paralegal training programs will offer you an opportunity to participate in an internship in which you can gain practical experience by working in a corporate legal department, a public defender’s or attorney general’s office, a law firm, or a nonprofit legal aid organization.
 Internships typically are for several months, and can sometimes lead to a permanent position.